ma9851/caregiver/README.md

 The server should just boot up if you did everything correctly

 To see the webpage
-1.Navigate to localhost:8888 -- Just a generic homescreen
+1. Navigate to localhost:8888 -- Just a generic homescreen
-2.Navigate to localhost:8888/overview --to demonstrate routing
+2. Navigate to localhost:8888/overview --to demonstrate routing

 Feel free to add to this since i know we are all running different OS